kpjani/HackerRank-master/30DaysofCode/Day4LogicalOperatorsAndClassvsInstance!/Readme.md

 Welcome to Day 4!
 Check out a video review of logical operations [here](https://www.youtube.com/watch?v=Zj5eD0a6sm4&feature=youtu.be), or just jump right into the problem.

-Note: This task is focused on Object Oriented concepts, so it is only enabled in a few languages.
+**Note**: This task is focused on Object Oriented concepts, so it is only enabled in a few languages.

 You will create a class Person and write a constructor that takes an integer, initial_Age.
 In this constructor, you should check that the initial_Age is not negative because we can't have people with negative ages.